Why Division II and III Athletes Deserve NIL Opportunities Too

 Barriers to NIL Implementation at D3 Schools

 Despite the opportunities, Division III schools face several barriers to implementing effective NIL policies.
 Limited resources and infrastructure are significant challenges.
-Unlike larger Division I schools, Division III institutions often lack the dedicated staff and budget to support complex NIL programs.
+Unlike larger Division I schools, Division III institutions often lack the specialized staff and funding to manage complex NIL programs.
 Additionally, regulatory compliance remains a concern, as D3 schools must navigate NCAA regulations while also adhering to state laws that may vary widely.

 The table below summarizes some of the key barriers and potential solutions for Division III NIL implementation: